Mahan confederacy

 Mahan was a tribal grouping in southwestern Korea described in Chinese sources from the 3rd century.
 It was the largest of the 'three Hans' (the Samhan), along with Byeonhan and Jinhan.
-During the 4th century, the kingdom of Baekje rose in the territory of Mahan and became one of the Three Kingdoms of Korea.
+During the 4th century, the kingdom of Paekche rose in the territory of Mahan and became one of the Three Kingdoms of Korea.

 Etymology

 "Mahan" is believed to be a combination of the Old Korean words "ma", meaning "south", and "han", meaning "big".
 Together, the name could possibly be interpreted as "Big Nation of the South".

 As part of the Samhan, Jinhan meant "Big Nation of the East" and Byeonhan meant "Big Nation of Shimmer".

 History

-Mahan probably developed from the existing bronze society of third to second centuries BC, continuing to absorb migration from the north in subsequent centuries.
-King Jun of the kingdom of Gija Joseon in northern Korea, having lost the throne to Wiman, fled to the state of Jin in southern Korea around 194–180 BC.
-He and his followers are thought to have established a base within Jin territory.
-It is not certain whether Mahan conquered or arose out of this entity, but Mahan was certainly influenced by this influx of northern culture.

-Further migration followed the fall of Wiman Joseon and establishment of the Chinese commanderies in the Korean peninsula region in 108 BC.
-It is described in the Chinese chronicle Records of the Three Kingdoms and the much later Korean chronicles Samguk Yusa and Samguk Sagi.
+Mahan most likely developed from the existing bronze society of third to second centuries BCE of the Samhan people, while continuing to absorb migration of Yemaek people from the north in subsequent centuries.
+Further migration followed after the fall of Wiman Chosŏn and establishment of the Chinese commanderies in the Korean peninsula region in 108 BCE.

-In the 1st century AD, the Wolji/Mokji (月支/目支) state, that formed and led Mahan confederacy, was defeated in struggles with Baekje, another member of Mahan, and consequently losing whole region of present-day Han River basin.
-But the San Guo Zhi recorded the Han state fallen in struggles with the Lelang commandery and Daifang commandery in the 246.
-Under continuous pressure from Baekje, only 20 statelets of Mahan confederacy survived until the late 3rd century.
-Baekje eventually absorbed or conquered all of Mahan by the 5th century, growing into one of the Three Kingdoms of Korea, along with Silla and Goguryeo.
+In the 1st century CE, the Wolji/Mokji (月支/目支) state, that formed and led Mahan confederacy, was defeated in struggles with Paekche, another member of Mahan, and consequently losing whole region of present-day Han River basin.
+But the San Guo Zhi recorded the Han state fallen in struggles with the Lelang Commandery and Daifang Commandery in the 246.
+Under continuous pressure from Paekche, only 20 statelets of Mahan confederacy survived until the late 3rd century.
+Paekche eventually absorbed or conquered all of Mahan by the 5th century, growing into one of the Three Kingdoms of Korea, along with Silla and Goguryeo.